Coolest Spiderman Cake Photos and How-To Tips

 Spiderman Cake Photo

-To make this Spider Man cake, first bake a two-layer cake mix (I used Betty Crocker French-vanilla), and let it cool.
+To make this Spider Man cake, first bake a two-layer cake mix (I used Betty Crocker French-vanilla).
+Then let it cool.
 Next mix a second box of cake batter for the mini-bundt pans.
 You can make two of these or as many as you would like to be around Spiderman.
-I used the remaining batter to make cupcakes with plastic spiders on the tops.
+Then, I used the remaining batter to make cupcakes with plastic spiders on the tops.

-I mixed a double batch of Wilton 's buttercream icing to ice everything.
-I then outlined Spiderman with Wilton tip#14 black.
+I mixed a double batch of Wilton’s buttercream icing to ice everything.
+Then I outlined Spiderman with Wilton tip#14 black.
 Next fill in Spiderman with appropriate colors using tip #16.
-Spiderman should be finished.
+Finish decorating Spiderman.
 Position the mini-bundts on the board using butter cream icing underneath to stick them down.
 Ice the bundts as desired using tip #16 and pipe in spider web lines.

 Place a small plastic spider (found in most party supply stores) on the top center of the bundt.
 Finally mix a batch of sugar cookie roll out cookie dough (I used a mix and added 1/2 cup all purpose flour to roll the dough easily).

-Using Wilton 's cookie cutter letters cut out and bake the desired child's name for your Spiderman cake.
+Using Wilton ‘s cookie cutter letters cut out and bake the desired child’s name for your Spiderman cake.
 Cool cookies.
 Place them on board using butter cream icing as the glue.
-Decorate in coordinating colors with Wilton tip#14 or #16.
+Finally, decorate in coordinating colors with Wilton tip#14 or #16.

 Spiderman Cake Photo